The Evolution of My Productivity as a Freelancer

 3. Add reading into your daily schedule.

-4. Mind your health and avoid burnout.
+4. Mind your health and How To Avoid Burnout as a Freelancer: The 70-30 Ruleavoid burnout.

 5. Take mini-breaks often and use them productively.